Sheharyar02/CNN-based-projects/README.md

   2) If we remove this layer what effects does it cause and how adding more effects results

+I will be developing basic approaches for beginner and follow me as I progress

 Feel free to fork it if needed and any suggestions or questions feel free to reach out to me at sheharyarfaisal1@gmail.com